Get Answers To Some of Our Most Commonly Asked Questions:

 Sit Means Sit uses a cutting edge approach to dog training and behavioral modifcation.
 Our training approach encompasses a number of different training tools and approaches depending on the unique circumstances presented by our clients and their animals.
 At the core of the Sit Means Sit method is Attention-Based Training.
 This broad approach to training allows Sit Means Sit trainers to use a variety of attention based tools (leashes, collars, food, toys and notably our Sit Means Sit Collar) to achieve the goal of attention to command around distractions to suit the situation.

-The Sit Means Sit mission statement states:
+The Sit Means Sit mission:

 With this mission in-mind, we customize our training approach to meet with our customer’s personality as well as what will result in the best possible training experience for both dog and owner.
 As you view our portfolio of dog training videos, we hope that you will pay close attention to the attitude of all the dogs trained by Sit Means Sit.
 We pride ourselves on being able to maintain a happy and relaxed attitude in our dogs.